Regardless of biomarker status

 Solid Tumors (IHC 3+) and Other Solid Tumors (5.4 mg/kg)

-In patients with solid tumors treated with ENHERTU 5.4 mg/kg, LVEF decrease was reported in 4.6% of patients, of which 0.6% were Grade 3 or 4.
+In patients treated with ENHERTU 5.4 mg/kg, LVEF decrease was reported in 4.6% of patients, of which 0.6% were Grade 3 or 4.

 Embryo-Fetal Toxicity